Skip to main content

 Click the dropdown that says “is equal to” to see other options:

-1. exists: Checks whether the variable has any value.
+Checks whether the variable has any value.
 Useful for verifying that earlier blocks captured caller input.

-2. doesn’t exist: True when the variable is empty, null, or was never set.
+Use this when you want a fallback path if a value is missing.
+True when the variable is empty, null, or was never set.

-5. is an array containing: Used when the variable is a list and you need to check if it contains a specific item.
+Used when the variable is a list and you need to check if it contains a specific item.

-Uses AI to evaluate whether the caller’s message or extracted intent semantically matches a natural-language condition you define.
+Uses AI to evaluate whether the caller’s message or extracted intent semantically_matches_ a natural-language condition you define.

 The inverse of the above.
 True when the caller’s message or intent does not match your natural-language condition.

 These AI-powered options are ideal when you want logic based on intent, not exact words, enabling more natural decision-making without manually collecting variables.Choose one that fits your logic.
-Under the comparison dropdown, click the small menu and choose the correct type:

 Data TypeWhen to Use